Unity does not support Blueprints, but you can edit trueSKY via scripting.

 The number of the layer you are on is shown in the layer’s name, as you can see the image below has a layer 44.

 There are Blueprint functions provided to test a scene for lightning and for rain.
 For lightning, the “Get Lightning” function will provide the start position, end position, colour and magnitude of any lightning present.
 A magnitude of 0 means there is no lightning present.
-Additionally, the “Get Rain At Position” function will take a given position and return a float between 0.0 and 1.0, indicating the strength of the rain (or snow) at this position.
+Additionally, the “Get Precipitation Strength at Position” function will take a given position and return a float between 0.0 and 1.0, indicating the strength of the rain (or snow) at this position.

 Example of testing the weather conditions in blueprint.